winifredf/This_Ability_Blog/README.md

 Ceate a database to store all blog posts.
 Ensure all models are migrated to database.
 Use Django and Python for Backend development.
+Access and Utilize Django Admin to access all data pertaining to you website.
 As a bonus, try to deploy Blog app using AWS.
 Incorporate html
 Use POST and GET and other CRUD functionality to create your Blog post.